 Gender equality is a view that means no one should be discriminated against on the grounds of their gender, everyone should receive equal treatment.
 It is one of the objectives of the united nations universal declaration of human rights.
 It aims to create equality in law as well as social situations such as securing equal pay for equal work.
 Gender equality is also termed as equality, gender egalitarianism.
 Gender equality is achieved when both men and women enjoy the same rights in all sectors such as law, society, economic participation, and decision-making.
 When the need for men and women are equally valued and favored.

 Now the question raised, how do we measure gender equality?
 Gender equality can be measured on the basis of menll let you know about the laws of some countries that stand in a way of gender equality:

 DRC (Democratic Republic of Congo)

-In India, unless the wife is under 15 years old, sexual acts between a man and his wife cannot be considered rape.
+In India, unless the wife is under 15 years old, acts between a man and his wife cannot be considered rape.

 Women are not allowed to be employed in any industrial establishment at night.